TsvetomirValchev/FileProcessingApp/README.md

 # FileProcessingApp

-The application must bea ble to:
+The application must be able to:

 1. Read a text file by provided filePath.
 2. Swap two line of the text file.